rust-lang/book/nostarch/chapter11.md

 ## Summary

-Rust's testing features provide a way to specify how code should function to ensure the code continues to work in the specified ways even as we make changes.
+Rust’s testing features provide a way to specify how code should function to ensure the code continues to work in the specified ways even as we make changes.
 Unit tests exercise different parts of a library separately and can test private implementation details.
-Integration tests cover the use of many parts of the library working together, and use the library's public API to test the code in the same way other code will use it.
-Rust's type system and ownership rules help prevent some kinds of bugs, but tests are an important part of reducing logic bugs having to do with how your code is expected to behave.
+Integration tests cover the use of many parts of the library working together, and use the library’s public API to test the code in the same way other code will use it.
+Rust’s type system and ownership rules help prevent some kinds of bugs, but tests are an important part of reducing logic bugs having to do with how your code is expected to behave.

-Let's put together the knowledge from this chapter and other previous chapters and work on a project in the next chapter!
+Let’s put together the knowledge from this chapter and other previous chapters and work on a project in the next chapter!